IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    computation for the packet layer, where the path can be computed optimally for the two packet domains.

-   The MDSC still needs to delegate the O-PNCs to perform local path computation within their domains.
+   The MDSC must still need to delegate the O-PNCs to perform local path computation within their domains.
 It uses the information from the O-PNCs and its TE topology view of the multi-domain packet layer to perform multi-layer/multi-domain path computation.